aneeshd/schedule_state/CONTRIBUTING.md

 ## Test your code modification

-This custom component is based on [integration_blueprint template](https://github.com/custom-components/integration_blueprint).
+This custom component is inspired by (ie. derived from) the [integration_blueprint template](https://github.com/custom-components/integration_blueprint).

 It comes with development environment in a container, easy to launch if you use Visual Studio Code.
 With this container you will have a stand alone